Matthew Dunlap: 2012 U.S. Senate election

 In November 2011, Dunlap took out the necessary paperwork to run against incumbent three-term Republican Olympia Snowe, who subsequently announced on February 28, 2012, that she had decided not to seek reelection.
 On March 14, 2012, Dunlap filed with the office of the Maine Secretary of State the signatures necessary to qualify for the June primary ballot.
 Dunlap was endorsed by former Speaker of the Maine House of Representatives Glenn Cummings, the Maine chapter of the League of Young Voters and the Communications Workers of America Local 1400, among others.
 He finished second in the primary with 18,202 votes (35.64%), behind state representative Cynthia Dill, who won with 22,629 votes (44.31%).
 Dill went on to finish third in the general election, behind Republican Charlie Summers and the winner, independent Angus King.

 2026 U.S. House of Representatives election

 In May 2025, Dunlap expressed interest in mounting a campaign for the United States House of Representatives, representing Maine's 2nd congressional district, held by incumbent Democrat Jared Golden.
 On October 6, 2025, Dunlap announced a primary challenge to Golden in the 2026 election.
 Golden, one of the most conservative Democrats in the House, was criticized by Dunlap for being too willing to work with the Republican Party.
 On November 5, 2025, Golden announced he would not seek re-election.
+Dunlap continued his campaign, saying he is "running to deliver a people's agenda — Medicare for all, universal child care, and living wages for working families."
+On June 9, 2026, Dunlap won the Democratic primary, defeating state senator Joe Baldacci, former congressional aide Jordan Wood, and social worker Paige Loud after ranked-choice voting.
+He will face former governor Paul LePage, the Republican nominee, in the general election.